nin9/telegram-bot-app/README.md

 This app is run using docker in 2 modes rails server and telegram:bot:poller using this [gem](https://github.com/telegram-bot-rb/telegram-bot) (similar to sidekiq).

-The **TelegramWebhooksController** acts as a listner for bot.getUdpates using polling, and _message_ method is called each time a user sends a message to the bot.
+The **TelegramWebhooksController** acts as a listner for bot.getUpdates using polling, and _message_ method is called each time a user sends a message to the bot.

 Action cable is used to make messages appear in realtime.